-C. 8-10 YO All-Star Team:
+8-10 YO All-Star Team:

-- i.
-All Managers and coaches from Minor A (and/or Majors if necessary) will vote in a blind vote for the players on the team.
-All players league age 10 or younger in Minor A and Majors are eligible for the team. - ii.
-Managers and coaches will vote for 10 players.
+- All Managers and coaches from Minor A (and/or Majors (as determined by the President, VP of Baseball, and Player Agent)) will vote in a blind vote for the players on the team.
+All players league age 10 or younger in Minor A and Majors are eligible for the team. - Managers and coaches will vote for 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the 10 YO team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent. - iii.
-The manager and one coach will be selected in a blind vote by all managers and coaches in Minor A and/or Majors.
-Only managers and coaches from Minor A and/or Majors are eligible to be a manager or a coach of the 10 YO team.
+The manager of the 10 YO team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent.

-D. 9- 11 YO All-Star Team:
+9- 11 YO All-Star Team:

-- i.
-All Managers and coaches from Majors (and/or Minor A and/or Intermediate as necessary) will vote in a blind vote for the players on the team.
+- All Managers and coaches from Majors (and/or Minor A and/or Intermediate (as determined by the President, VP of Baseball, and Player Agent)) will vote in a blind vote for the players on the team.
 All players league age 11 or younger in Majors and Minor A and Intermediate are eligible for the team.
-Minor A players that are league age 11 may be eligible as determined by the VP of Baseball based on the needs of the 9-11 YO Tournament Team. - ii.
-Managers and coaches will vote for 10 players.
+Minor A players that are league age 11 may be eligible as determined by the VP of Baseball based on the needs of the 9-11 YO Tournament Team. - Managers and coaches will vote for 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the 11 YO team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent. - iii.
-The manager and one coach will be selected in a blind vote by all managers and coaches in Majors.
-Only managers and coaches from Majors, Minor A, and Intermediate are eligible to be a manager or a coach of the 11 YO team.
+The manager of the 11 YO team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent.

-E. 10- 12 YO All-Star Team:
+10- 12 YO All-Star Team:

-- iv.
-All Managers and coaches from Majors and/or Intermediate (as determined by the President, VP of Baseball, and Player Agent) will vote in a blind vote for the players on the team.
-All players league age 10, 11, or 12 in Majors and Intermediate are eligible for the team. - v.
-Managers and coaches will vote for 10 players.
+- All Managers and coaches from Majors and/or Intermediate (as determined by the President, VP of Baseball, and Player Agent) will vote in a blind vote for the players on the team.
+All players league age 10, 11, or 12 in Majors and Intermediate are eligible for the team. - Managers and coaches will vote for 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
 The manager of the 12 YO team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent.